- Benjamin Graham is rightly considered the father of value investing.

 - Most of Graham's actual stock selection rules were concerned with the qualitative assessment of a stock.

 Benjamin Graham was a scholar and financial analyst who mentored legendary investors such as Warren Buffett, William J. Ruane, Irving Kahn and Walter J. Schloss.

 Irving Kahn, one of Graham's earliest students, passed away a few days ago (24th Feb 2015).
 To quote a line from yesterday's Bloomberg article on Kahn's passing:

 "In 2012, at 106, Kahn told Bloomberg Businessweek that Graham’s principles, though relevant as ever, were increasingly being drowned out by noise."

 Warren Buffett once wrote a lengthy article explaining how Graham's principles are everlasting, and how Graham's record of creating exceptional investors (such as Buffett himself) is unquestionable.
-The article is called The Superinvestors of Graham-and-Doddsville.
+The article is called The Superinvestors of Graham-and-Doddsville [PDF].

 But most of what Benjamin Graham taught has been forgotten today, or is applied incorrectly.

 In this article, we will look at some of the common misconceptions about Graham today, and also try to apply what Graham actually taught about stock selection.

 Misconception #1: Graham only recommended cheap or deep value stocks